-Grab your mates and hop on a cheap flight or ferry to Belfast, great for a lads’ and ladettes’ weekend thanks to its raucous nightlife (lockdowns permitting) and diverse live music scene.
-There always seems to be a pub open and the restaurant options are endless – seasonal, creative menus are ten a penny, although don’t miss some traditional soda bread and black pudding on a full English brekkie.
+Grab your mates and hop on a cheap flight or ferry to Belfast, great for a lads’ and ladettes’ weekend thanks to its nightlife (lockdowns permitting) and diverse live music scene.
+There are pubs aplenty and the restaurant options are endless – seasonal, creative menus are ten a penny, although don’t miss some traditional soda bread and black pudding on a full English brekkie.
 A stay at the Grand Central Hotel comes with access to the city’s highest observatory bar on the 23rd floor, which might just be Ireland’s fanciest cocktail lounge.

 The rolling hills of the Cotswolds are a favourite among groups of Londoners for a group staycation in the UK, as it takes less than an hour on the train from London Marylebone to Banbury, a market town on the edge of the Cotswolds.
 It’s a good place to start for exploring the region that encompasses six counties and endless thatched-cottage villages, golden-hued manor houses and sheep-dotted pastures.
 With much gentler hills than you’ll find in the Lake District or the countryside north of Belfast, this region is perfect for walking and cycling between country pubs.
 Stake out a rough itinerary somewhere along the 102-mile Cotswold Way – which extends from Chipping Campden all the way to Bath – and you can’t go far wrong.